google/skia/site/user/api/SkPaint_Reference.md

 void <a href='#SkPaint_setShader'>setShader</a>(<a href='undocumented#sk_sp'>sk sp</a>&lt;<a href='undocumented#SkShader'>SkShader</a>&gt; shader)
 </pre>

-Optional colors used when filling a path, such as a gradient.
+Sets optional colors used when filling a path, such as a gradient.

 Sets <a href='undocumented#Shader'>Shader</a> to <a href='#SkPaint_setShader_shader'>shader</a>, decreasing <a href='undocumented#Reference_Count'>Reference Count</a> of the previous <a href='undocumented#Shader'>Shader</a>.
 Increments <a href='#SkPaint_setShader_shader'>shader</a> <a href='undocumented#Reference_Count'>Reference Count</a> by one.